Open Letter

 Ines Boeckxstaens, KU Leuven, Belgium

-Tim Groot Kormelink, Vrije Universiteit Amsterdam, the Netherlands
+Tim Groot Kormelink, Vrije Universiteit Amsterdam, The Netherlands

-Thijs Carrière, Utrecht University, the Netherlands
+Thijs Carrière, Utrecht University, The Netherlands

 Elisa Omodei, Central European University, Austria